 5. Strawberry Shortcake Bars

-If strawberry shortcake was your favorite Good Humor bar flavor, then this one’s for your.
+If strawberry shortcake was your favorite Good Humor bar flavor, then this one's for your.
 In this no-bake recipe, vanilla ice cream and strawberry sorbet are sandwiched by a Golden Oreo topping and crumbly cookie crust infused with dried strawberries.
+Use strawberry ice cream as a replacement if that's what you have on hand.
 The only hard part about this recipe is waiting for it to set in the freezer.
-But hopefully now that you’re an adult, you can distract yourself with these wild and wacky ways to enjoy your favorite childhood cereal to make the time fly by.
+But hopefully now that you're an adult, you can distract yourself with these wild and wacky ways to enjoy your favorite childhood cereal to make the time fly by.

 6. Orange Creamsicle

 Love them or hate them, the Orange Creamsicle screams nostalgia.
-An ice cream truck staple, it’s creamy center and orange sherbert exterior was loaded with sugar.
+An ice cream truck staple, it's creamy center and orange sherbert exterior was loaded with sugar, and it tastes like orangey shaved ice for the perfect summer treat.

-If you’re craving the creamsicle but want a little less sugar, then try this recipe.
+If you're craving the creamsicle but want a little less sugar, then try this ice cream pop recipe, which can be made with lemon for a lemon ice creamsicle.
+It's sweet, delicious, and as smooth as soft serve.
 With orange juice, coconut milk, honey, and extract it achieves the right amount of sweet with the prefect balance of orange and cream.

 7. Snow Cones